SesameSesame

 • Streamed to UI via Server-Sent Events

-• Stored in task record for audit
+• Stored in session record

 Sandbox Configuration